Heidi Hautala: Political positions

 In 2008, Hautala published the book "Venäjä-teesit.
 Vakaus vai vapaus" about Russia.
 In 2015, news media reported that she was included in a Russian blacklist of prominent people from the European Union who are not allowed to enter the country.

 Personal life

-Hautala has a son from her relationship with a Finnish artist J. O. Mallander.
+Hautala has a son from her relationship with a Finnish artist Jan Olof Mallander.
 Hautala has also been in a relationship with a German researcher Carlo Jordan, and was considered close to Russian film director Andrei Nekrasov, a vocal critic of Putin before beginning to produce Russian-friendly propaganda.

 Hautala introduced Nekrasov to Bill Browder, whose interview excerpts were used in Nekrasov's film The Magnitsky Act – Behind the Scenes.
 Despite the pro-Kremlin narrative of the film, Hautala promoted it.
 She subsequently voted for a motion calling on a restricted use of the EU Magnitsky act to direct participation, ruling out sanctions for any one in directly responsible.